Illinois mayor 'blindsided' by reputed gang member's arrival

 FILE - This undated photo provided by the Illinois Department of Corrections shows Thomas Kokoraleis.
 The convicted murderer who is suspected of being a member of the notorious "Ripper Crew" that brutally ... more

 AURORA, Ill.
-(AP) — The mayor of the Illinois city of Aurora says he was "blindsided" when a convicted murderer and reputed member of the "Ripper Crew" registered as sex offender to live at a facility in the Chicago suburb .
+(AP) — The mayor of the Illinois city of Aurora said he was "blindsided" when a convicted murderer and reputed member of the "Ripper Crew" registered as sex offender to live at a facility in the Chicago suburb.

+The ministry's executive director, James Lukose, said in a statement posted on its website that it "did not seek out Thomas Kokoraleis upon his release from prison.
+He came to us seeking our help."

+Lukose said the ministry hopes Kokoraleis becomes a productive member of society.

 Kokoraleis was among four men accused of being part of the "Ripper Crew" satanic cult that killed as many as 20 Chicago-area women in the 1980s.
-Wayside Cross official say Kokoraleis came to them seeking help.
+He was initially sentenced to life in prison for the 1982 slaying of 21-year-old Lorraine "Lorry" Ann Borowski.
+Prosecutors allowed him to plead guilty on appeal in a deal that infuriated victims' relatives but allowed for his release last week.